Skip to content

 All-Purpose Cleanser:

-I use 30-40 drops of Shield during winter months but prefer lavender in the spring and summer.
+I use 30-50 drops of lemon and lavender in the spring and summer.
 I love adding citrus essential oils but now that my cats are 100% indoors, citrus oils and tea tree are not a good idea (certain essential oils are poison to cats.
 Learn more HERE).

 I use this spray anywhere and everywhere.
 I freshen up upholstery, spray over comforters and sheets, spray over clothes that smell stale and of course we have a bottle in each bathroom.